-As International Import Export Business Consultants and Lawyers, We Work Closely With Clients to Avoid Penalties, Fines and Costly Legal Mistakes With Export Documents and International Trade.
+As International Import Export Business Consultants and Lawyers, We Work Closely With International and Domestic Clients to Avoid Penalties, Fines and Costly Legal Mistakes With Export Documents and International Trade.

 ITAR does not apply to information related to general scientific, mathematical or engineering principles that are commonly taught in schools and colleges or information that is in the public domain.
 The regulations also do not apply to general marketing information or basic system descriptions.
 Broad interpretations of these exceptions have faced several legal challenges.

-Import Export Consulting Services – What We Do
+Import Export Business Consultants – What We Do

-At Watson & Associates, LLC our ITAR import export business consultants and export documents lawyers help domestic and international trade companies with matters that include:
+At Watson & Associates, LLC our ITAR import export business consultants and export lawyers help domestic and international trade companies with export consulting matters that include:

 - How to get ITAR certification